harvesit/harvesit/README.md

 **Consumers**

-1. Search Produce
+1. Search Crop
-   - Consumer enters produce type
+   - Consumer enters crop type
    - Results show listings from nearby growers, sorted by harvest date
-   - Map view shows locations of growers pinned to map
+   - Map view shows locations of growers pinned to the map
-   - Consumers can search by selecting area on map
+   - Consumers can search by selecting an area on the map

-2. Purchase Produce
+2. Purchase Crop
-   - Consumer selects a listing and confirms order
+   - Consumer selects a listing and confirms the order
    - Payment processed via app.
-Grower is notified of the purchase.
+The grower is notified of the purchase.
-   - Consumer coordinates pickup/delivery with the grower
+   - Consumer coordinates pickup and delivery with the grower
    - Consumers can provide tips to growers

 3. Healthy Recipe Suggestions
-   - Based on current and upcoming produce listings from nearby growers
+   - Based on current and upcoming crop listings from nearby growers
    - AI algorithm provides healthy, simple recipe ideas

 4. Rate and Review Growers
-   - Consumers provide 1-5 star ratings on quality, service etc.
+   - Consumers provide 1-5 star ratings on quality, service, etc.
    - Reviews are public and help inform other consumers

 **Delivery Providers**

 1. Accept Delivery Job
    - Same users who act as consumers or growers can also sign up as delivery providers
-   - When a consumer purchases produce, nearby delivery providers get a notification
+   - When a consumer purchases a crop, nearby delivery providers get a notification
-   - Delivery provider can accept the delivery job in the app
+   - The delivery provider can accept the delivery job in the app

 2. Coordinate Pick-Up & Drop-Off
    - Accepting a job shares the grower's contact and location details
-   - Delivery provider coordinates schedule for picking up produce
+   - Delivery provider coordinates schedule for picking up crop
-   - After pickup, delivery address is shown on map
+   - After pickup, the delivery address is shown on the map
-   - Status updates in real-time for consumer and grower
+   - Status updates in real-time for consumers and growers
-   - Simple features to complete delivery when produce is handed off to consumer
+   - Simple features to complete delivery when the crop is handed off to the consumer

 **Platform Administrators**

-1. Manage Produce Listings
+1. Manage Crop Listings
-   - Create, update, delete produce types allowed to be listed
+   - Create, update, and delete crop types allowed to be listed

 2. Analytics Reporting
    - Key metrics like number of users, listings, sales volumes and values